robertozanchi/linux-server-setup/README.md

   `$ chmod 644 .ssh/authorized_keys `

 ##### 6. Change the SSH port and disable root user
-The steps to change SSH port to 2200 and disable root user are:
+The steps to change SSH port to 2200 and disable root user access are:

 1. Open the SSH config file:
   `$ sudo nano /etc/ssh/sshd_config`